JohnRomanelis/Quick-Cheat-Sheets/Install nvidia drivers and cuda ubuntu.md

 > sudo apt-get -y install cuda-11.8

-9. Restart and run the following command in the terminal to test that the NVCC compiler has been successfully installed and is visible from your system.
+9. Restart the computer and run the following command in the terminal to test that the NVCC compiler has been successfully installed and is visible from your system.

 > nvcc -V